 - Camp Near a Lake, and Bring Lake Toys

 You can’t go wrong camping near a pretty lake, but which lake toys should you bring?
 Some of the best examples include inflatable floaties, waterproof speakers, floating coolers and paddle boards.
 All of these items are easy to pack.
 A paddle board can easily be strapped to the roof of your car, and you’ll have fun exploring the lake on a paddle board during your camping trip.
 Plus, it’s a great way to get some exercise.
 If you’re going to enjoy the great outdoors, why not include some outdoor activities and water sports?
 You can rent a paddle board, but it’s better to wait for a sale and buy one.
-Check out Paddleboard Direct’s SUP for sale.
+Check out Cruiser SUP’s Paddle Boards for Sale.
 Buying one is a great investment because you’ll use it on road trips, camping trips, local beach days, and at the summer cabin.

 - Use Solar Lights

 Solar lights are a must for camping.
 You can place them outside of your tent to avoid the mishaps that tend to happen when people stumble around in the pitch-black darkness of night.
 Solar lights will charge during the day, and give off light at night so you can avoid those midnight mishaps.
 The best part about solar lights is that they naturally turn on (on their own) when darkness falls.
 You can even get pretty string lights that add a pretty ambience to your camping set-up.

 - Create a Thoughtful Camping List Before You Pack

 Camping is all about preparation.
 Forgetting certain things, like mosquito repellant, could make your camping experience turn out horribly.
 You might not think you need to think about and write down a packing list, but you do need to.
 When you’re camping, you’re often off the beaten path, and you can’t get things you forgot very easily.
 Without using a list to guide you while you pack, it’s very likely that you’ll end up forgetting something important.